anusaclubs/anusaclubs.github.io/docs/finance/basic-bookkeeping.md

 *   Note that if you are a larger club, you should check that you're not going over the funding cap.
 *   If you have other sources of income such as sponsorship or membership you should track this carefully.
 *   You should also write in what you will be spending and when you will be spending it.
-*   It's important that you have enough money in your account to cover expenses, as Clubs Council grants come after the event, so you don't want your executive to have to pay for items and wait for reimbursement from Clubs Council.
+*   It's important that you have enough money in your account to cover expenses, as clubs grants come after the event, so you don't want your executive to have to pay for items and wait for reimbursement from ANUSA.
 *   Writing a good budget can take a lot of time to do properly.
 *   But, if you write a good budget, this can be handed on for future years, which can be an awesome contribution to the club!